-Netball may be a no-contact sport, but that doesn’t mean injuries aren’t common.
-In fact, according to the Australian Sports Commission, you’re at risk of getting 14 Injuries for every 1000 hours you play.
+According to the Australian Sports Commission, you’re at risk of getting 14 Injuries for every 1000 hours of Netball you play.
 And while it’s true that they’re less likely to be severe, they can still throw you off your game (or take you off the court entirely).
 So, to keep you performing at your best, here are 5 common leg injuries in netball and how to avoid them.

 Ankle sprain